-From Pudding Mill Lane to Cody Dock, the Leaway is a walking route through a once fragmented urban landscape of East London’s industrial past.
-It is also the backbone for an extended Lea River Park from the Olympic Park to the Thames.
-The photo walk will consider the historical features of this once industrialised area as well as the emerging new landscape and make a stop at the creative community space of Cody Dock.
+From Pudding Mill Lane to Leamouth, the Leaway is a walking route through a once fragmented urban landscape of East London’s industrial past.
+It is also the backbone for an extended Lea River Park that links the Olympic Park to the Thames.
+On this photo walk we will see the historical features of this once industrialised area as well as the emerging new landscape and stop at Cody Dock where the community is leading the redevelopment.
 Along the way we will pass several sculptures on The Line art trail as well as find thriving wildlife and surprising views of London’s skyline.

 The industrial wharves of Rotherhithe were some of the first in London to undergo a change to residential use.
-A landscape that was once full of dockyards and timber ponds remains readable on this photo walk as is the architectural legacy of the trading connections to the Baltic and Scandinavian countries.
-Starting at Canada Water station, the walk will scale Stave Hill for spectacular views, consider the Georgian inspired modern apartments and end at historic Rotherhithe Village - a suitable place in which to enjoy some well-earned refreshment.
+We will walk through what is now a largely residential area but which was formerly full of dockyards and timber ponds with trading connections to the Baltic and Scandinavian countries.
+Starting at Canada Water the walk will scale Stave Hill for spectacular views to Canary Wharf, find Georgian inspiration on the longest street in London and end at Rotherhithe Village - a suitable place to enjoy some well-earned refreshment.